Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 specific layer or horizon) can be modeled as a binomial random variable with a logistic regression model.
 Spatial prediction (mapping) with this model gives a map depicting (continuous) probabilities in the range of 0–1.
-These probabilities can be used to determine the presence/absence of a class at each prediction location, resulting in a discrete representation of the soil attribute variation.
+These probabilities can be used to determine the most likely presence/absence of a class at each prediction location, resulting in a discrete representation of the soil attribute variation.

-In that context, the aims of soil resource inventories are identification, measurement, modelling, mapping and interpretation of soil variables that represent transformed or standardized quantities of some material, relative percentages, occurrence and/or non-occurrence of
+In that context, the aims of most soil resource inventories consist of the identification, measurement, modelling, mapping and interpretation of soil variables that represent transformed or standardized quantities of some material, relative percentages, occurrence and/or non-occurrence of